wenshin/djtemp/README.md

 ```
 $ django-admin.py startproject --template=/path/to/djtemp/app_embedin_project -e py,sh,ini,conf,txt,md -n .gitignore project_name
 ```

+> Attention: It's need to change "/path/to/" to your own path of djtemp.
+> also change project_name to your own project name.

 ## Create a django app which staticfiles embeded in